JayaswalPrateek/MyCSnotesForME/Cpp.md

 		- to erase only a particular instance proved the address using .find which is always unique
 	- `.count(3)` counts number of 3 in multiset
 - unordered set
-	- same as set but doen't sort like max heap
+	- same as set but doesn't sort like max heap